dggluz/fp-101/README.md

 ## Contributing

-All the contributions (issues reporting, PRs, difussion, etc.) will be welcomed.
+All the contributions (issues reporting, PRs, difussion, etc.) will be welcome.

 ## License